paul-caron/akai_synth/README.md

 The oscillators output are fed to a mixer.

 The mixer output is filtered through a resonant low pass filter.
-An ADSR envelope is also applied.
+An ADSR envelope is also applied to the cutoff frequency (adjusted with contour 73).

+After the filter, the signal output goes through an amplitude envelope (with same settings as the filter contour ADSR).

 Then it goes out through the speaker.
 Then your ears.